 Books and Resources for Learning about Japan

-I have included Amazon affiliate links for your convenience and to help support our ongoing ministry here in Southeast Asia.
+I have included Amazon affiliate links for your convenience.

 - I was so excited to share one of my favorite books from one of my favorite authors with the kids this week.
 I pretty much never get through Tea with Milk by Allen Say without a few tears, and this week was no exception!